zenium-community/zenium/doc/build-osx.md

 make deploy
 ```

-## Running Bitcoin Core
+## Running Zenium Core

-Bitcoin Core should now be available at `./src/zeniumd`.
+Zenium Core should now be available at `./src/zeniumd`.
 If you compiled support for the GUI, it should be available at `./src/qt/zenium-qt`.

 The first time you run `zeniumd` or `zenium-qt`, it will start downloading the blockchain.